-- The Department of Agriculture and Water Resources does not recommend the importation of sick animals.
-You should consider your animal's age and condition in relation to them coping with travel and climatic stress, when deciding to send your animal to Australia.
+- We do not recommend importing sick or very elderly animals.
+You should consider your animal's age and condition, and how they will cope with long distance travel and climatic stress, when deciding to send your animal to Australia.

-- You must notify the bookings and invoicing team if your animal is diagnosed with a medical condition after the import permit is been granted to discuss and ensure that your animal's welfare and medical requirements can be managed whilst at the facility.
+- You must notify the PEQservices@awe.gov.au if your animal is diagnosed with a medical condition after the import permit has been granted, to ensure that your animal's welfare and medical requirements can be managed at the facility.

-- The animals must be certified as fit to travel and meet all the testing requirements and residency period before departing the country of export.
+- The animal must be certified as fit to travel and undergo quarantine and meet all import conditions in full before departing the country of export.

 Medicating animals in quarantine

-Department of Agriculture and Water Resources staff will only administer medication under instruction from your treating veterinarian and with supporting documentation.
-You need to submit with your import permit application documentation from your animal’s treating veterinarian outlining the medical history, the type of medication required and the dosage rate with your import permit application.
+We will only administer medication under instruction from your treating veterinarian and with supporting documentation.
+You need to submit a special care animal declaration [PDF, 310KB] completed by your animal’s treating veterinarian, outlining the medical history, the type of medication required and the dosage rate when making quarantine booking.

-The department will only administer medication that has been clearly labelled with the:
+We will only administer medication that is clearly labelled with the:

 - animal's name